riceissa/issarice.com/wiki/music-log.md

 I also like some simple Japanese songs like [ゴンドラの唄](!wja) ([Gondola no Uta](!w)), [Aogeba Tōtoshi](!w) and [赤とんぼ (童謡)](!wja) (Red Dragonfly).

 I also like João Gilberto's [*Chega de Saudade* album](https://en.wikipedia.org/wiki/Chega_de_Saudade_(album)) (even though I've never bothered to look up any of the lyrics besides the title track's) and Antonio Carlos Jobim's [*Stone Flower*](!w Stone Flower (album)).
-I'm a huge fan of the Bossa Nova Japanification Project ([ボサノヴァ日本語化計画](http://hiyokomame.com/ottnet/bossa/translation.htm)).
+I'm a fan of the Bossa Nova Japanification Project ([ボサノヴァ日本語化計画](http://hiyokomame.com/ottnet/bossa/translation.htm)).

 I do sometimes wonder why I don't listen as much to Japanese music.
 It may be that since I've spent all my teenage years (when I first got interested in listening to music) in the US, my musical tastes were influenced that way.